quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part37_15.2_Preparing.md

 x??

 #### Forward Diffusion Process
 Background context: The forward diffusion process involves transitioning from clean images to noisy images.
-As the variable \( t \) increases from 0 to 1,000, the weight on the clean image decreases and the weight on the noise increases.
+As the variable $t$ increases from 0 to 1,000, the weight on the clean image decreases and the weight on the noise increases.

 :p What is the purpose of the forward diffusion process in generating images?
 ??x
-The purpose of the forward diffusion process is to gradually add noise to clean images by transitioning from \( x_0 \) (the initial clean image) to \( x_T \) (random noise).
+The purpose of the forward diffusion process is to gradually add noise to clean images by transitioning from $x_0 $(the initial clean image) to $ x_T$ (random noise).
 This process allows for the generation of transitional noisy images, which are a weighted sum of the clean image and the added noise.

 :p How does the weight on the clean image change during the forward diffusion process?
 ??x
-During the forward diffusion process, as the time step \( t \) increases from 0 to 1,000, the weight on the clean image decreases.
+During the forward diffusion process, as the time step $t$ increases from 0 to 1,000, the weight on the clean image decreases.
 Conversely, the weight on the noise gradually increases, reflecting the transition from a clean image to random noise.

 ```python
 # Example of adding noise at different time steps